-7.6.1.
-Student Governance Association (SGA) is to empower and unify the GCNYC student body.
-The SGA is responsible for the protection of students' rights and welfare and student

-- involvement in academic policy and curriculum formation.
-For more information about the SGA, please contact them at gcnycsa@gcu.ac.uk. - 7.6.2.
+- 7.6.1.
+The Student Government Association (SGA) seeks empower and unify the GCNYC student body.
+The SGA promotes students' rights and welfare and provides avenues for student involvement in academic policy and curriculum formation.
+For more information about the SGA, please contact gcnycsa@gcu.ac.uk. - 7.6.2.
 GCNYC Alumni Association (GAA) maintains and enhances a highly engaged, vibrant community of alumni, dedicated to engaging alumni, students, faculty and staff and community members.
-For more information about the GAA, please contact the Student Learning Coordiantor at kerri.quinn@gcu.ac.uk. - 7.6.3.
+For more information about the GAA, please contact the Student Learning Coordinator at kerri.quinn@gcu.ac.uk. - 7.6.3.
 GCNYC seeks to provide Career Services support designed to meet the needs of students enrolled in our programs.
 Each trimester, the College will host a series of career workshops for students.
 The topics will be made available on MURAL under "Advanced Seminars/Workshops."